Is denim an American Story? The answer is an unequivocal Yes!January 22, 2019

-Is denim an American story with no end?
+Is denim a story with no end?

 The blue jeans story is alive and well today in America and across the globe.
 David Little’s book, Denim: An American Story, recounts many of the events, with colourful photographs, that made denim an American tale.

 Blue jeans now come in all shapes, sizes, styles, colours and trends.
 Classic blue jeans never go out of style and are a universal symbol of casual-cool chic.

 Denim has also branched out into office-ready tailored dark washes that bring blue jeans into the office tower domain.